TCU vs. Clemson College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 TCU Performance Insights

-- The Horned Frogs put up 91.7 points per game (sixth in college basketball) while giving up 66.1 per contest (74th in college basketball).
-They have a +179 scoring differential and outscore opponents by 25.6 points per game.
+- The Horned Frogs' +179 scoring differential (outscoring opponents by 25.6 points per game) is a result of scoring 91.7 points per game (sixth in college basketball) while giving up 66.1 per outing (74th in college basketball).

+- TCU prevails in the rebound battle by an average of 9.0 boards.
+It is grabbing 39.3 rebounds per game (73rd in college basketball) compared to its opponents' 30.3 per outing.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.